 Whatever your decision may be, remember to aggregate all reviews from review pages in an Excel spreadsheet or use a review management solution, or you might miss important feedback.
-If the franchise is taking responsibility for their review management, it should respond to every single review – both negative and positive.
+If the franchise is taking responsibility for its review management, it should respond to every single review – both negative and positive.
 It can also ask for them.
 For instance, by sending emails to customers asking for a review.

 Here is another pro tip.
 Update your online profiles regularly.
 When people search for your company online and don’t find it, what do you think they will do?
 Surely, they won’t keep searching.
-It is of critical importance to have the cohesive and correct information available online.
+It is of critical importance to have cohesive and correct information available online.

 Raul Harman is the editor-in-chief of the Technivorz blog.
 He has a lot to say about innovations in all aspects of digital technology and online marketing.
 You can chat with Raul about all things digital marketing on Twitter.